Piano Quartet No. 2 (Fauré): III. Adagio non troppo

-The third movement, Adagio non troppo, is in E-flat major.
+The third movement, Adagio non troppo, is in E major.
 The gentle undulating piano figure with which it opens was, according to Fauré, "a vague reverie" inspired by a memory of the evening bells of the village of Cadirac near his childhood home.
 The viola solo that follows is a rhythmically modified version of the second subject from the first movement, transformed into a gently oscillating siciliano.
 At the start of the middle section, the bell figure is played on the strings in a mixture of arco and pizzicato.
 The movement builds gradually to a fortissimo climax before the return of the bell motif leads the music back to pastoral quiet.
 At the beginning of the coda of the movement, the bell theme, given a more elaborate shape, given to the piano as an accompaniment to a cello melody.
-The music finishes quietly in the home key of E flat major.
+The music finishes quietly in the home key of E major.
 Nectoux says of this movement, "The sense of space it creates, rapt and profound within a narrow range of notes, marks it out as being truly the music of silence".

 IV.
-Finale—allegro molto
+Finale: Allegro molto

 The critic Stephen Johnson says of this movement, "Passion and violence are again let loose … The relentless forward drive of this movement is quite unlike anything else in Fauré".
 The movement sets off in fast triple time, with an insistent rising string melody together with piano triplets.
 The second subject, derived from the molto tranquillamente theme of the first movement, is a vigorous theme reminiscent of a waltz.
 It is succeeded by a melody for viola and cello related to the trio section of the scherzo.
 After a development and recapitulation, there is a coda in which thematic elements from the entire quartet are glimpsed.
 The work ends in an emphatic G major.